-Florida law is clear here – only surviving family members may file a wrongful death litigation.
-Spouses or parents, depending on the deceased’s age- are most likely to successfully file, and sometimes children.
+Florida law is clear here – only surviving family members may file a wrongful death claim.
+Depending on the deceased’s age, spouses, parents, and sometimes children, are most likely to successfully file.

 Q. What are the Statute of Limitations for Wrongful Death Lawsuits in Florida?

 Generally, surviving family members have two years from the date of death to file a wrongful death claim.
 There are some exceptions, however.
 The Jeffrey Klee Memorial Act of 2010 removed the two year statute of limitations when the deceased was a victim of murder or manslaughter.
-Other exceptions also exist, but are not as black and white; our Tampa wrongful death lawyers will be able to identify such exceptions while discussing your case in a free consultation.
+Other exceptions exist, but are not as black and white.
+Our lawyers will be able to identify such exceptions while discussing your case in a free consultation.

-Q. Who Can and Can Not Be Sued for Wrongful Death?
+Q. Who Can Be Sued for Wrongful Death?

-Negligent acts are the key to a successful wrongful death claim, meaning as long as a party acted negligently, you can sue.
+Negligent actions are the key to a successful wrongful death claim.
+If a party acted negligently, there is an option to sue.
 The at-fault party may be an individual; a business; or a federal,state, local government agency, for example.

 Damages in Wrongful Death Claims

-If your wrongful death lawsit is successful, the courts may award you compensation for many types of damages you and your family have suffered.
-Damages in these kinds of cases include payment for lost support and services of the deceased person and loss of his/her companionship, guidance, and protection.
-This is especially true in cases involving a surviving spouse or minor children.
-Other types of damages include:
+If your lawsuit is successful, the courts may award you compensation for the damages you and your family have suffered.
+Damages in these kinds of cases include:

 - Mental and emotional pain and suffering